 The SAR data suggest that part of both A and B-chain are necessary for RXFP2 agonistic activity.
-Consequently a minimized INSL3 was designed and synthesized, INSL3 A5–26/B7–27 that retained near native agonistic activity.
+Consequently a minimised INSL3 was designed and synthesised, INSL3 A5–26/B7–27 that retained near native agonistic activity.
 This peptide contains truncated A- and B-chain and is almost one-quarter smaller than the native peptide and thus easier and cheaper to make and represents a potential lead peptide for further development as a fertility regulator.

 As the B-chain contains the key residues for binding the LRR domain, INSL3 B-chain analogues have been designed and developed as functional antagonists.

 The lack of structural support from the A-chain resulted in poor affinity of the B-chain specific antagonist.
-Thus a synthetic parallel dimer of INSL3 B-chain was developed that exhibited high RXFP2 affinity and antagonized INSL3-mediated cAMP signalling through RXFP2.
-Further refinement by truncation of 18 residues yielded a minimized analogue, INSL3:B10-24/B1-31 that retained full binding affinity and INSL3 antagonism.
+Thus a synthetic parallel dimer of INSL3 B-chain was developed that exhibited high RXFP2 affinity and antagonised INSL3-mediated cAMP signalling through RXFP2.
+Further refinement by truncation of 18 residues yielded a minimised analogue, INSL3:B10-24/B1-31 that retained full binding affinity and INSL3 antagonism.
 This is an attractive lead for in vivoevaluation as an inhibitor of male and female fertility.
 We will further develop the lead peptides (agonist and antagonist) for effective treatment of fertility disorders.

 This project involves the development of new methods to produce insulin and novel insulin mimetics for the treatment of diabetes.